Aden: Temporary capital and civil war

 Aden was hit by violence in the aftermath of the coup d'état, with forces loyal to Hadi clashing with those loyal to former president Ali Abdullah Saleh in a battle for Aden International Airport on 19 March 2015.
-After the airport battle, the entire city became a battleground for the Battle of Aden, which left large parts of the city in ruins and has killed at least 198 people since 25 March 2015.
+After the airport battle, the entire city became a battleground for the Battle of Aden, which left large parts of the city in ruins and had killed at least 198 people by 25 March 2015.

 Some Arab and foreign embassies were transferred to Aden, and Defense Minister Mahmoud Al-Subaihi was able to leave Sanaa for Aden and met with President Hadi.
 On March 4, 2016, unidentified gunmen stormed the Mother Teresa House in the city and killed sixteen people, including four nuns.
 A number of the old city's churches have also been destroyed by Islamic extremists since mid-2015.

 On 14 July 2015, the Saudi Arabian Army launched an offensive to win control of the city.
 Within three days, the city was cleared of Houthi rebels, ending the Battle of Aden with a coalition victory.

 Beginning on 28 January 2018, separatists loyal to the Southern Transitional Council (STC) seized control of the Yemeni government headquarters in Aden in a coup d'état against the Hadi-led government.

 On 30 December 2020, the undersecretary of labour and deputy minister of public works were killed along with between 20 and 30 others at the Aden airport while they conducted an international press briefing about their new arrangements with the STC, which includes the partition of forces inside Aden, as they returned from hiding in the Saudi capital.
 Prime Minister Maeen Abdulmalik Saeed, his ministers and his entourage were conducted to safety under the barrage of hostile fire.

+On 7 January 2026, the Yemeni government forces managed to control Aden following the collapse of the Southern Transitional Council.